🎠Animation Sequencer

 0.5 = equal blend

-When no Animator Controller nor Default Clip assigned, the weight blends with a neutral pose which may produce undesirable effects.
-If you notice the character poses collapsing or squashing, it may be that a Default Clip needs to be assigned.
+When no Animator Controller nor Default Clip is assigned, the weight blends with a neutral pose which may produce undesirable effects.
+If you notice the character pose collapsing or squashing during transitions, it may be that a Default Clip needs to be assigned.

 IK Constraints